 - RAT Type This field contains the RAT type for the current IP-CAN bearer.

-- Access Availability Change Reason indicates the reason why the avalibility of an access is changed by the PCEF, i.e. RAN rule indication or Access usable/unusable as defined in TS 29.212 [220].
+- Access Availability Change Reason indicates the reason why the availability of an access is changed by the PCEF, i.e. RAN rule indication or Access usable/unusable as defined in TS 29.212 [220].